umarhussain15/fluxcd-test-source/README.md

 - Now we need to apply the `FluxInstance` definition inside the new cluster under `flux-system` form our git repo using kubectl e.g. `kubectl apply -f <path to FluxInstance file>`
 - Flux operator will now install the controllers of flux and flux controller will start syncing the state from Git

+## Migrating the Flux bootstrap installations to Flux Operator

+### To adopt running flux controllers created by `flux bootstrap` cli

+We have a cluster where flux controllers are already deployed using `flux bootstrap` command, which are tracking a Git repo.

+- Install Flux Operator with `HelmRelease` ( we can also simply use the `helm install` as well) in `flux-system` namespace
+  - With HelmRelease make sure to enable the crd `CreateReplace`
+- After operator is installed we need to create `FluxInstance` , there we need to set properties:
+  - `distribution.version` : We set it to `2.x` to auto update the flux controllers when we have a new v2 release
+  - `sync.kind` as GitRepository and `sync.url` pointing to remote git Repo from where flux controller will source it's config
+  - `sync.ref` points to the branch in Git to track for new changes
+  - `pullSecret` points to existing `Secret` which contains credentials e.g. ssh private key and it's password to access the Git repo over ssh.
+  See `FluxInstance` repository for all the configurations: <https://fluxcd.control-plane.io/operator/fluxinstance/>

+- Clean up `flux bootstrap` manifests <https://fluxcd.control-plane.io/operator/flux-bootstrap-migration/#cleanup-the-repository>
+  - After flux operator starts to work, it will takeover management of the controllers ( by changing the label `app.kubernetes.io/managed-by`).
+You can check that via `flux trace kustomization flux-system` which will say it's not managed by flux cli.
+  - To clean up the manifests checkout the source code branch which flux is tracking
+  - Delete the flux resources from kustomization in `flux-system` folder, usually they are `gotk-components.yaml` and `gotk-sync.yaml`
+  - You can now place `FluxInstance` resource under the k8s kustomization resources which we applied earlier.
+    - If you had kustomize patches targeting flux controllers in old setup under `flux-system/kustomization.yaml` they need to be under `spec.kustomize` of `FluxInstance` <https://fluxcd.control-plane.io/operator/flux-kustomize/>